-Is There A Media Push To Normalize Sexual Relations Between Adults And Children?
+Media Push To Normalize Sexual Relations Between Adults And Children

-As a personal injury attorney, it is more common to hear the inside cases of Catholic, gay priests targeting young boys, for example, than as a member of the public at large.
-The state has seemingly become a willing partner in targeting young boys for sexual assault, in particular for assaults by adult males.
-With the passage of SB 145 and the elimination of a requirement child predator's name being placed upon the list of registered sex offenders (Megan's Law), parents need to be more cautious than ever.
+As a personal injury attorney, we more commonly hear about cases of Catholic, gay priests targeting young boys than members of the public at large raping kids.
+The state has seemingly become a willing partner in targeting young boys for sexual assault, particularly for assaults by adult males.
+With the passage of SB 145 doing away with the law requiring a convict's name on the registered sex offender's list (Megan's Law), parents must be more cautious than before.

-But the priest, pre-school, or elementary school teacher example is the model that a serial predator of children most often desires.
-The physical and mental disability that can result from a predator/prey relationship.
-Typical problems young boys face in particular are sexual identity problems and mental disorders that follow the child into his adult life.
+But the priest, pre-school, or elementary school teacher example is the model, serial child sexual predators desire.
+The physical and mental disabilities that can result from predator/prey relationship problems faced by young boys, in particular, become sexual identity problems and mental disorders following children into their adult lives.
 Little girls face similar issues.